matthew-brett/msc_imaging/assessment_b_full.md

 `inflate, beforeexplode, cashout, explode`.
 For the SS task these are `gocorrect, stopcorrect, stopincorrect, goincorrect`.

+If there is no `.txt` file for a particular event, assume that there were not events of that type for the matching scanning run.

 You'll find the scanning parameters, such as the order of slice acquisition, in the files ending in `_bold.json`.